 When the calendar page rolls over to March and the weather turns noticeably warmer, my thoughts drift toward yardwork.
-It’s not a drift that I eagerly embrace.
-The way I see it I’m an apartment or condo guy who happens to live in a big brick house with a sizable yard.
-That yard must be maintained, and I don’t have a professional gardener on staff.
-My gardener looks back at me when I shave.
+Trust me when I say that I don’t eagerly embrace that drift.
+The way I see it, I’m an apartment or condo guy who just happens to live in a big brick house with a sizable yard.
+Unfortunately for me, that yard must be maintained and I don’t have a professional gardener on staff.
+No, my gardener looks back at me when I shave.

 It’s similar to what happened to David back in the days of the Old Testament.
-We can all agree that He lived his life for God.
-But right in the middle of it there was his adulterous affair with Bathsheba and the subsequent murder of her husband, Uriah.
-To David’s credit he did eventually confess his sins and repent of them.
+Even as he lived his life for God, right in the middle of it he had his adulterous affair with Bathsheba and subsequently orchestrated the murder of her husband, Uriah.
+To David’s credit, he did eventually confess his sins and repent of them.
 That didn’t mean, though, that he got out from under their earthly stigma.
-The Bible bears this out in 1 Kings 15:5 by saying: ”
+The Bible bears this out in 1 Kings 15:5 by saying:

 David did what was right in the eyes of the Lord, and had not turned aside from anything that He commanded him all the days of his life, except in the matter of Uriah the Hittite.
 (N.K.J.V., emphasis mine)